sagemathinc/cocalc/notes/final_push.md

 [x] (1:00?)
 (0:49) fix math %md mode to *genuinely* escape 100% of stuff in $'s and $$'s.
 DO THIS ASAP, since not backward compatible.

---> [ ] (0:10?) feature: syntax highlighting for patch files
+[x] (0:10?)
+(0:13) feature: syntax highlighting for patch files

-[ ] (1:00?)
+--> [ ] (1:00?)
 Create "%md" markdown that has inline backtick code, then zoom by increasing font size and that code doesn't get bigger
 .

 [ ] admin: need to make a file with stuff like: